Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars: Experiments

-\textbf{Expression Animation.} \methodname enables avatars to express a wide range of emotions, such as neutrality, happiness, frustration, playfulness, anger, and surprise, by using blendshape weights, as shown in Fig.~\ref{fig:animation_sum}(a).
-Additionally, \methodname can perform expression transfer from driving images, producing 3D-consistent and visually appealing avatars.
-Fig.~\ref{fig:animation_sum}(b) shows this capability, where \methodname outperforms Portrait4D-v2~\cite{deng2024portrait4d} by generating avatars with more accurate expressions derived from the target image.
+\textbf{Expression Animation.} \methodname{} enables avatars to express a wide range of emotions, such as neutrality, happiness, frustration, playfulness, anger, and surprise, by using blendshape weights, as shown in Fig.~\ref{fig:animation_sum}(a).
+Additionally, \methodname{} can perform expression transfer from driving images, producing 3D-consistent and visually appealing avatars.
+Fig.~\ref{fig:animation_sum}(b) shows this capability, where \methodname{} outperforms Portrait4D-v2~\cite{deng2024portrait4d} by generating avatars with more accurate expressions derived from the target image.
+3DMMs, used by Portrait3D-v2~\cite{deng2019arcface} and many other works~\cite{Song2024TextToonRT,he2025lam,chu2024gagavatar}, do not generalize to the geometry of cartoon heads.

-\textbf{Mobile AR Application.} We showcase a web-based AR app that demonstrates the efficient rendering of avatars on mobile devices.
-As illustrated in Fig.~\ref{fig:mobile}, an avatar animated using a user's facial expressions achieves rendering speeds of 30--40 FPS on an iPhone 13 Pro.
-These avatars are highly compact, occupying only 3 MB of disk space, enabling the creation of dynamic filters and engaging AR effects directly within a mobile web browser.
+\textbf{Mobile AR.} We provide a web-based AR app to efficiently render and animate avatars using a face tracker.
+As illustrated in Fig.~\ref{fig:mobile}, an avatar animated using a user's facial expressions can be rendered at 30--40 FPS on an iPhone 13 Pro.
+These avatars occupy only 3 MB of disk space, enabling the creation of dynamic filters and engaging AR effects directly within a mobile web browser.
 To highlight the advantages of our animation technique, we compare \methodname{} against TextToon~\cite{Song2024TextToonRT}.
-Like many other avatar generation methods~\cite{hu2024gaussianavatar, qian2023gaussianavatars, chu2024gagavatar}, TextToon relies solely on 3DMM features, achieving only 15–18 FPS on an M1 MacBook.
-In contrast, our method consistently runs at 90-100 FPS.
-Moreover, TextToon's dependence on 3DMMs limits its practicality on phones, whereas our cross-platform solution retains performance over 30 FPS.
+Like many other avatar generation methods~\cite{hu2024gaussianavatar, qian2023gaussianavatars, chu2024gagavatar}, TextToon requires a neural network to predict 3DMM features, limiting it to 15–18 FPS on an M1 MacBook.
+In contrast, our method consistently runs at 90-100 FPS on a laptop.
+Moreover, TextToon's dependence on 3DMMs limits its practicality on phones, whereas our cross-platform solution can still run at 30 FPS.
 Table \ref{tab:rendering_performance} offers a detailed feature comparison.
+Other work like LAM~\cite{he2025lam} propose alternative ways to render avatars on mobile devices, but we do not compare against them because they are incapable of AR puppeting.
+Unlike our model and TextToon, they do not attempt to integrate their system with a face tracker at inference time.